 - 4.1.2 Formal monitoring, evaluation, guidance and support should continue for this period.
-Arrangements for this should be explained at the meeting. - 4.1.3 If a final written warning is issued, the teacher must be told clearly that failure to achieve an acceptable standard may result in dismissal.
-Whatever the decision at the evaluation meeting, structured feedback should be provided including a letter to the teacher to confirm the key points.
-If the - be provided including a letter to the teacher to confirm the key points.
-If the capability procedure is continuing this letter should include: - a) the nature of the failure of performance and the areas in which improvement is required; the implications of a failure to improve; - b) the criteria which will be used to judge future competence;
+Arrangements for this should be explained at the meeting. - 4.1.3 The teacher must be told clearly that failure to achieve an acceptable standard may result in dismissal.

-- c) the programme of support which will be provided by both the school and external agencies including the School Improvement Service; - d) the timescale within which improvements must be made. - 4.1.4 Any appeal against a final written warning must be made within five working days.
+- 4.1.4 Structured feedback should be provided and the key points confirmed in writing to the teacher.
+The letter should include: - a) the nature of the failure of performance, the areas in which improvement is required and the implications of a failure to improve; - b) the criteria which will be used to judge future competence: - c) the programme of support which will be provided by both the school and external agencies including the School Improvement Service; - d) the timescale within which improvements must be made. - 4.1.5 An appeal against a final written warning must be made within five working days.
 Where a teacher has exercised his/her right to appeal, the period of the review will nevertheless commence from the date of the final written warning.
-If appropriate the review will be discontinued when the outcome of the appeal is known.
+If appropriate, the review will be discontinued when the outcome of the appeal is known.

-4.2 Final Review Meeting - 5 days notice
+4.2 Final Review Meeting - 5 days' notice

-Formal Review meeting between the Headteacher and the teacher to assess performance over the previous weeks.
-The teacher may be accompanied at this meeting by a representative of his professional association or a work colleague.
-At least five working days notice of the meeting must be given.
+There must be a Formal Review meeting between the Head Teacher and the teacher to assess performance over the previous weeks.
+The teacher may be accompanied at this meeting by a representative of his trade union/professional association or a work colleague.
+At least five working days' notice of the meeting must be given.
 If the level of performance has been satisfactory and targets have been met, the capability procedure can end here.
-A letter must be sent from the Headteacher to confirm this, although a record of the written warning issued will remain on file for the specified period.
+This will be confirmed in writing to the teacher by the Head Teacher although a record of the written warning issued will remain on file for the specified period.

-4.3.1 If insufficient progress has been made then an outcome of the final Review Meeting can be a recommendation to Governors or appropriate body for dismissal.
-An appeal is allowed in respect of a decision to dismiss.
+4.3.1 If insufficient progress has been made then an outcome of the final Review Meeting may be a recommendation to Governors or appropriate body for dismissal.
+The teacher may appeal a decision to dismiss.

-5. STAFFDISMISSAL COMMITTEE STAGE
+5. STAFF DISMISSAL COMMITTEE STAGE